MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

 ### Remarks
  The leftmost column in a list view control must be left-aligned.

  The [LVCOLUMN](http://msdn.microsoft.com/library/windows/desktop/bb774743) structure contains the attributes of a column in report view.
 It is also used to receive information about a column.
-This structure is described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+This structure is described in the Windows SDK.

 ##  <a name="clistctrl__insertgroup"></a>  CListCtrl::InsertGroup
  Inserts a group into the list view control.